Showing posts with label Miami in the 1950s. Show all posts

 Birns was waiting for an extradition hearing back to Hungary but the Immigration Service gave Birns permission to move to Miami when told about the job.
 (According to a 1988 Plains Dealer series by Christopher Evans, Don King, later known for boxing promotions, ran numbers for Birns in Cleveland during the 1960s and was known as “The Kid.”)

-By November of 1956, the Riccio restaurant entered bankruptcy, reportedly, for the third time in six years and had established a reputation, for stiffing creditors.
+By November of 1956, the Riccio restaurant entered bankruptcy, reportedly, for the third time in six years.
+The newspaper reported that the business had established a reputation for stiffing creditors.
 Riccio’s brother, Anthony, was once tapped as head of the company (incorporated as Greater Miami Italian-American Restaurant in December, 1954) but claimed he made only $50 a week.
 Joe Riccio’s wife, Ruth, admitted she and her husband actually ran the eatery.
 The bankruptcies became the target of a federal investigation.

 Riccio’s was shuttered in 1956 but the family had plans to reopen the following winter season.
 A search of news archives and public documents did not reveal fruition of those plans in Florida.